embumila/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Add new element in  a list
+Add element at the end of the list